-Although you can get a flu shot without a doctor’s consultation, due to the COVID-19 pandemic, you may opt for a virtual consultation with your primary care physician (PCP) first rather than scheduling an in-person appointment.
-Your doctor can direct you to a covered provider and tell you where it’s safest to get the flu shot – such as a doctor’s office, a health clinic, a pharmacy, or even your workplace.
+Although you can get a flu shot without a doctor’s consultation, you may opt for a virtual consultation with your primary care physician (PCP) first rather than scheduling an in-person appointment.
+Your doctor can direct you to a covered provider and tell you where to get the flu shot – such as a doctor’s office, a health clinic, a pharmacy, or even your workplace.
 And for many health plans, including Blue Shield plans, you can get the shot at no additional cost.

 Is it the flu?
 Or COVID-19?

 Many symptoms overlap between the flu and COVID-19.
 These can include fever, cough, body aches, and fatigue.
 However, according to the CDC, COVID-19 is also distinguished by difficulty in breathing and a loss of taste or smell.
 This list is not comprehensive, so it is critical to reach out to your doctor first if you feel sick.
 He or she can make an appropriate diagnosis and help you get the care you need.

-The CDC guidelines to prevent the flu also mirror the ones to reduce COVID-19 risk.
+Other CDC guidelines to prevent the flu mirror the ones used to reduce COVID-19 risk.
 These include physical distancing, washing your hands frequently for at least 20 seconds, covering your mouth and nose when you cough or sneeze, staying home if you feel sick, avoiding touching your hands, nose, and face, and practicing other healthy habits, such as keeping your home clean.